Undecidability of the spectral gap in rotationally symmetric Hamiltonians: Introduction

 \begin{enumerate} \item An encoding of a Quantum Turing Machine (QTM) into a 1D spin Hamiltonian, whose ground state energy on a finite chain of size $L$ with open boundary conditions depends on the behavior of the QTM.
 In particular, if the QTM halts on space less than $O(L)$ and time less than $O(c^L)$, the ground state energy is $0$.
 Otherwise, it has energy larger than $c^{-L}$.

-We modify the construction from \cite{Cubitt2015} by applying an idea from \cite{GI10}, in order to make this 1D Hamiltonian reflection symmetric.
+We modify the construction from \cite{Cubitt2015} by applying an idea from \cite{GI10} (Section 6), in order to make this 1D Hamiltonian reflection symmetric.
 As a consequence of this modification, the ground state subspace is not unique anymore, but it is degenerate and allows for both a ``forward'' and a ``backwards'' representation of the QTM computation.

 \item An encoding of the classical Tiling problem into a 2D Hamiltonian on the square lattice, in such a way that the ground state of the model gives a description of a classical tiling.

+The Hamiltonian from the previous step has zero energy in the thermodynamic limit in both cases, but using a construction based on 2-dimensional tilings, one can amplify the energy of the halting instances, in order to stop it from vanishing in the limit.
 The construction from \cite{Cubitt2015} uses the aperiodic Robinson tiling \cite{robinson1971undecidability}: while the tile set is itself invariant under rotations, the 2D Hamiltonian defined in \cite{Cubitt2015} is crucially not rotationally invariant.

 Instead, we define a different encoding of the tiling problem into a 2D Hamiltonian, which is rotationally invariant as long as the underlying tiling set is, but with the downside of having to consider 4-body plaquette interactions instead of nearest neighbor ones.